Cultivate the Fairgrounds into a place where diverse cultures, and generations, gather to celebrate, connect, collaborate, and innovate.

 Fairgrounds as a Diverse Community Asset

 The Fairgrounds is not just for the Fair!
 People who enter the Santa Clara County Fairgrounds see it as an affordable location to hold celebratory events and gatherings.
-A variety of events are schedule all year round.
+A variety of events are scheduled all year round.
 This unique facility provides an on-going, indoor/outdoor location for multiple community events with links to mass transit and available parking.

 Year after year, the grounds are being used for diverse community events such as: The Vietnamese community holds Tet celebrations, the East Indian community holds several events, the Latino/Hispanic community holds Cinco de Mayo and September 16 events, and the Fairgrounds are home to well-attended events such as Demolition Derby, Dog Shows, Horse and Livestock events.